Followers

 Caty

-Nathaniel Greene is considered the second greatest (and for some the greatest) commander in the American army.
-Catharine Littlefield married Nathaniel Greene in 1774 at the tender age of nineteen.
-With her husband marching off to war a year later she was thrust abruptly into the role of head of household.
+Nathaniel Greene is considered the second greatest (and for some, the greatest) commander in the American army.
+Catharine Littlefield married Nathaniel Greene in 1774 at the age of nineteen.
+When her husband marched off to war a year later, she was abruptly thrust into the role of head of household.
 Eager to be with her husband, she joined Gen. Greene at his military headquarters whenever possible.
 Over the course of the war (and shortly after), Catharine had five children.
-Conflicted by the caring for her children but longing to be with her husband, Caty (as she was also called) settled on a compromise.
-In order to have a normal family life when conditions allowed, she brought her young children with her to camp.
-At other times she left them in the care of family or friends.
-It was during these separations that Caty most felt the effects of the war upon her family.
-She was a staple at winter quarters and her presence had a positive effect not only on her husband but the other officers and the commander in chief himself - they were often dance partners.
+Conflicted between caring for her children and longing to be with her husband, Caty (as she was also called) settled on a compromise.
+To maintain a normal family life when conditions allowed, she brought her young children with her to camp.
+At other times, she left them in the care of family or friends.
+It was during these separations that Caty felt the war's effects most keenly on her family.
+She was a staple at winter quarters, and her presence had a positive effect not only on her husband but also on the other officers and the commander in chief himself - they were often dance partners.

 Happy Mothers Day!